On July 26, 97 years ago, the largest and oldest U.S.-based Greek heritage organization came to fruition.

 Since then, what began as a grassroots immigrant movement in Atlanta, Georgia has flourished into an organization with international membership featuring chapters in the U.S., Canada, Greece, and Cyprus, as well as “sister” chapters in Australia and New Zealand under the auspices of AHEPA Australasia.

 AHEPA is highly active in today’s communities and promotes ancient Greek ideals including philanthropy, education, civic responsibility, family and individual excellence.

 Funded by more than $2 million of member contributions every year, the association provides scholarships, educational chairs, housing for the elderly, medical research, community programs, charitable projects and other similar initiatives.

-At the time, the infamous Ku Klux Klan had recently reorganized, and with an estimated three million men it rampaged against vulnerable immigrant and minority groups throughout the U.S., where it dominated local politics both in northern and southern states.
+At the time, the infamous Ku Klux Klan had recently reorganized.
+With an estimated three million men it rampaged against vulnerable immigrant and minority groups throughout the U.S., where it dominated local politics in northern and southern states.

 At its peak, the KKK exerted influences on Republicans and Democrats alike, electing 16 senators, 11 governors and an undetermined big number of congressmen.

 Klan-affiliated groups controlled local politics in major cities such as Dallas, Texas; Denver, Colorado; Indianapolis, Indiana and Portland, Oregon.

 Klansmen also asserted their authority in smaller communities — Anaheim, California; El Paso, Texas; Youngstown, Ohio and Portland, Maine, among others.